 We are here to help you make an informed decision about your dental treatment.
 For more information, contact our office today to request a consultation with one of our dental implant dentists in Grand Rapids, MI.

 Dentures are an oral appliance made to look and function like natural teeth.
 Depending on the extent of tooth loss, our dentists may recommend a full or partial denture.
 While a full denture replaces an entire arch of teeth, a partial denture only replaces a few teeth.

 Dentures sit on top of your gums and must be removed before you go to sleep so your gums have a chance to recover.
 When you’re not wearing your dentures, they’ll need to be submerged in a glass of water or denture cleanser so they don’t dry out, crack, and warp.

 This means that you’ll be able to continue eating your favorite foods without worrying about slipping dentures.
-Take care of your dental implants like you would natural teeth by brushing your teeth twice a day and flossing once daily.
+Take care of your dental implants like you would natural teeth by brushing your teeth at least twice a day and flossing daily.

 While dentures are more affordable than dental implants, they don’t solve the problem of jawbone deterioration.
 As soon as your body detects a missing tooth, it’ll start to absorb the minerals in your jaw to use elsewhere.

 The best way to prevent further tooth loss and jawbone deterioration is to ask our dentists if you’re a candidate for the dental implant procedure.
 In general, we recommend dental implants whenever possible so patients can avoid long-term health issues caused by missing teeth.